apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 ### Download a Tarball

 We've built a tarball that contains everything you'll need.
-You'll find it [here](http://static.druid.io/artifacts/releases/druid-0.7.1-bin.tar.gz).
+You'll find it [here](http://druid.io/downloads.html).
 Download this file to a directory of your choosing.

 ### Build From Source

 Follow the [Build From Source](Build-from-source.html) guide to build from source.
-Then grab the tarball from services/target/druid-0.7.1-bin.tar.gz.
+Then grab the tarball from services/target/druid-<version>-bin.tar.gz.

 ### Unpack the Tarball

 You can extract the content within by issuing:

 ```
-tar -zxvf druid-0.7.1-bin.tar.gz
+tar -zxvf druid-<version>-bin.tar.gz
 ```

 If you cd into the directory:

 ```
-cd druid-0.7.1
+cd druid-<version>
 ```

 You should see a bunch of files: